 The world of artefacts – from the view of engineers

-Research approaches at the Professorship for Philosophy of Technology at TU Dresden for the forthcoming four semesters
+Research approaches of the Professorship for Philosophy of technology at TU Dresden for the forthcoming four semesters

 Since summer 2016, work groups like "Hypermoderne Technologie" ("Hypermodern technology") and "Computermodellierung" ("Computer modelling") exist.
 The coming semesters, Professor Irrgang will invite to the following Master seminars: Epistemology of the early computer sciences, considering the work of Johannes von Neumann, Norbert Wiener, and Alan Turing.
 The approach will incorporate the concepts of Fleck, Polanyi, Husserl, Heidegger, Wittgenstein and Merleau-Ponty.
 The connection of tacit and explicit knowledge will be a crucial research topic for the next four semesters.
 Another focal point will be Pragmatism, with a particular emphasis towards the 18th century.
 Research approaches arise from Humes Skepticism, Kants Opus Postumum, the philosophy of Commonsense and academically established philosophy as well as the Eclecticism of the University of Göttingen and Empirism.
 "I plan to complete my efforts for the academic philosophy", Prof. Irrgang says.

 One (working) Life and: The Current Trend in AI research